jlaumonier/mlsurvey/doc/source/projectmanagement.rst

 TODO
 ^^^^
+* A : Refactoring : remove context ?
+* A : Refactoring visualisation ?
 * F : Load CSV : choose the separator.
 * F : Use the column names in all the processes (sl, fairness, visualization)
 * F : Move categorical transformation from FileDataSet to a preprocessing task